antmicro/topwrap/docs/source/inference.md

 These mappings describe which module ports (or smaller parts thereof) correspond to what interface signals, and what the resulting interfaces should be named.

+Mapping files are stored within the `mappings` subdirectory within repositories, and are applied automatically discovered and applied during `topwrap build`.

 ### Mapping files

 An example mapping file, adding an AXI4 interface to a module, looks like this: